AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 are the optimal parameters for the model, and we test the fitted model to find that it has a RMSE of 0.5689.

-We are able to visualize how this model is predicting into the future window, noting the extremely wide 95% confidence interval bands.
+We are able to visualize how this model is forecasting into the future window, noting the extremely wide 95% confidence interval bands.

 ![ARIMA_model](https://github.com/Nick-Kolowich/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/blob/main/images/ARIMA%20Model.png)